JohannesBuchner/PyMultiNest/README.rst

 PyMultiNest -- Python interface for MultiNest
 ==============================================

-This library provides programmatic access to MultiNest.
+This library provides programmatic access to MultiNest and PyCuba.

 What is MultiNest?
 -------------------